vianneyfaivre/vianneyfaivre.github.io/README.md

 # Technical details

-- This site uses Structured Data
+- This website uses `Structured Data` for SEO
   - `BlogPosting` in `post.html` with Microdata
   - `BreadcrumbList` in `breadcrumb.html` with JSON-LD